skin: 1 2 3 4 | Login | Join Dancetech |

 Date: 01-May-09

-When i teach i usualy say to noobs: dont use any effects or eq at first, just practice your levels.
+When i teach i usualy say to beginners: dont use any effects or eq at first, just practice your levels.

-People get so involved with eq and processing they totaly forget or ignore relative levels, but the root of mixing is the relative levels between multitracks right?
+People get so involved with EQ and processing they totally forget or ignore relative levels, but the root of mixing is the relative levels between tracks right?

-When you mix, it doesnt matter of something is inaudible or not clear and defined, there's a point at which you raise the fader on say the snare or hats and the track just grooves right (same with guitars or whatever)... at that point leave it alone! stop fiddling! lol
+When you mix, it doesnt matter of something is inaudible or not clear and defined, there's a point at which you raise the fader on the snare or hats and the track just grooves right (same with guitars or whatever)... at that point leave it alone!
+Stop fiddling & adjusting!

-Somewhere you arrive at relative levels where everything moves & grooves just right, and thats got nothing to do with how clear or audible the individual components on the mix are - push the snare slightly louder and suddenly the groove isnt quite right, lower the hats a tiny bit and again the groove suddenly isnt quite grooving
+Somewhere you arrive at relative levels where everything moves & grooves just right, and that has got nothing to do with how clear or audible the individual components on the mix are - Push the snare slightly louder and suddenly the groove isnt quite right, lower the hats a tiny bit and again the groove suddenly isnt quite grooving...

-This emphasises that old engineers moan about having to mix with the band present at the session - each band meber wants their bit to sound clear and the result after you pander to their criteria is a crap mix cos it's been mixed so that each instrument is as clear as possible... y'know?
+This emphasises why old engineers moan & complain about having to mix with the band present at the session - each band member wants their insgtrument to sound clear and the result after you pander to their criteria is a crap mix cos it's been mixed so that each instrument is as clear as possible... y'know?

 Drummer: "Raise the hats please engineer cos i want to hear more of that wicked hi-hat slice I do coming out of bar 132!"

-Y'know what i mean? thats not a mix cos you arent working on the whole entity, you're now working on individual things within the whole entity without regard to their relative realtionships
+Y'know what i mean?
+Thats not a mix because you arent working on the whole entity, you are now working on individual things within the whole entity without regard to their relative realtionships.

-i dunno, i think there's too much distractions if noobs pile in with fx and eq. if you cant mix levels then why even bother to add anything else into the equation?
+i dunno, i think there's too much distractions if noobs pile in with FX and EQ straight away. if you can't mix levels then why even bother to add anything else into the equation?

-This probably comes from old skool hardware days when beginners were forced to work with just total basics cos thats all they had to start with - then by the time they got more experienced they could also afford another processor and the whole learning/owning progression was linked & staged in steps and very organic
+This probably didn't exist in the old-school hardware days because beginners were forced to work with only the absolute basics because that is all they had to start with - Then, by the time they got more experienced they could also afford another processor and the whole learning/owning progression was linked & staged in steps and very organic.

 Y'know? you might start with just a mixer and a basic cheap reverb or a single cheapo multifx for reverb/delay.. then a year later buy just one stereo compressor.. see what i mean?